Nicolai Vallys

-Nicolai Frimodt Vallys ([ˈvælys]; born 4 September 1996) is a Danish professional footballer who plays as a winger for Brøndby IF.
+Nicolai Frimodt Vallys ([ˈvælys]; born 4 September 1996) is a Danish professional footballer who plays as a winger or attacking midfielder for Danish Superliga club Brøndby and the Denmark national team.

-Career
+Club career

 Early years

 Vallys grew up in the Østerbro district of Copenhagen.
 He started playing football at BK Skjold, where he made his senior debut in 2015 in the sixth-tier Copenhagen Series.

-He soon moved to Skovshoved IF, who competed in the third-tier 2nd Division.
-A midfielder, Vallys made an impact by scoring 12 goals in 30 appearances for Skovshoved, after which FC Roskilde signed him to a two-year deal in June 2018.
-He continued impressing, this time in the second-tier 1st Division, by scoring seven goals in 29 league appearances.
+In 2016, he made a move to Skovshoved, a team competing in the fourth-tier Denmark Series.
+His debut for the club occurred on 10 August 2016, during a Danish Cup first-round match against BSF.
+In an impressive start, he scored a brace, securing a 4–1 victory for his team.
+He made his league debut on 10 September, coming on as a substitute in the 77th minute in a 1–1 home draw against B 1908.
+On 24 September, he scored his first league goal for the club, as Skovshoved lost 3–2 at home to AB Tårnby.
+As a midfielder, Vallys played a significant role, contributing to the team's promotion to the 2nd Division.
+Across two seasons at Skovshoved, he showcased his talent, scoring 28 goals in 52 appearances.
+In June 2018, his skills caught the attention of FC Roskilde, leading to a two-year deal with the club.
+Transitioning to the second-tier 1st Division, he maintained his impressive performance, scoring seven goals in 29 league appearances.

 Silkeborg

-On 1 July 2019, Vallys signed a two-year contract with newly promoted Superliga club Silkeborg IF, continuing his rapid rise through the Danish divisions.
+On 1 July 2019, Vallys signed a two-year contract with newly promoted Superliga club Silkeborg, continuing his rapid rise through the Danish divisions.
 He made his debut for the club, as well as his debut in the highest Danish division, on 14 July 2019 in a 3–0 away loss to Brøndby IF, coming on as a substitute in the 72nd minute for Marc Rochester Sørensen.
 He finished his first season with Silkeborg with 34 total appearances in which he scored six goals, as the club suffered relegation to the 1st Division.

 During the summer of 2020, he suffered an injury while training with a friend, sidelining him for 2–3 months.
 On 1 September 2020, he signed a contract extension with Silkeborg until December 2023.
 He returned to the pitch in October 2020, and played a key role as Silkeborg won promotion back to the Superliga in May 2021.